PJSalter/PJS-Fun-Brick-Breaker/README.md

 # PJS Fun Brick Breaker

+### Bouncing Ball Intro:

+###### - Welcome to this exciting retro brick smasher game where a user will move a PADDLE from side-to-side to hit a ball so that it bounces to break a brick.

+###### - The whole goal of the game is to destroy all of the bricks at the top of the screen by targetting them with the ball.
+But, if the ball touches the ground instead of the paddle then the user loses resulting to GAME OVER!
+To win the game, all the bricks need to be eliminated.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.